oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 deployment.apps/stockmanager rolled back
 ```

----

-You have reached the end of this lab module!!

-In the next module we will look at how you can use traffic splits in linkerd to handle canary deployments and also do a bit of chaos engineering to test out what happens in the event of a problem.
+## End of the lab, What's next ?

+You can chose from the remaining `Linkerd service mesh` modules or switch to one of the other Kubernetes optional module sets.

+## Acknowledgements

+* **Author** - Tim Graves, Cloud Native Solutions Architect, EMEA OCI Centre of Excellence
-Acknowledgments.
-I'd like to thank Charles Pretzer of Bouyant, Inc for reviewing and sanity checking parts of this document.
+* **Contributor** - Charles Pretzer, Bouyant, Inc for reviewing and sanity checking parts of this document.

-Use your **back** button to return to the lab sequence document to access further service mesh modules.
+* **Last Updated By** - Tim Graves, November 2020

+## Need Help ?

+If you are doing this module as part of an instructor led lab then please just ask the instructor.

+If you are working through this module self guided then please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/OCI%20Native%20Development).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.